k3street/chat_me/README.md

 - Document links allow you to download the original file
 - YouTube links take you directly to the video
 - Source indicators show the type of content (📄 Document, 🎥 YouTube)
+- **🧠 Conversation Context**: The AI remembers recent messages for more natural, contextual responses
+- **💾 Persistent History**: Chat conversations are automatically saved and restored across browser sessions

 **Source Display:**
 - Sources appear below each AI response that uses contextual information
 - Click on document names to download the original files
 - Click on YouTube titles to open the video in a new tab
 - Sources are automatically tracked and linked without manual input
+- **Context Integration**: Source information is enhanced with conversation history for better relevance

+## Enhanced Chat Features

+### Message History and Context
+- **🧠 Context-Aware Conversations**: The AI remembers your recent conversation history, providing more natural and relevant responses
+- **💾 Persistent Chat History**: All conversations are automatically saved to your browser's localStorage and persist across sessions
+- **📊 Storage Status**: Real-time storage usage indicator in the chat header
+- **🔄 Chat Management**: Clear chat history and reset conversations with the "Clear Chat" button
+- **🎯 Smart Context**: Recent messages are automatically included in AI requests for better understanding

+### Voice and TTS Controls
+- **🛑 Stop Speaking**: Cancel ongoing text-to-speech responses with a dedicated stop button
+- **🎤 Voice Mode**: Toggle continuous voice conversation mode for hands-free interaction
+- **🔊 Enhanced TTS**: High-quality OpenAI text-to-speech with full playback controls
+- **🎙️ Universal Speech Recognition**: OpenAI Whisper for accurate speech-to-text in any language

+### User Interface Improvements
+- **Streamlined Design**: YouTube button removed from chat interface for cleaner experience
+- **Professional Focus**: Dedicated admin tools for advanced YouTube channel processing
+- **Responsive Controls**: All chat features optimized for desktop and mobile use
+- **Status Indicators**: Clear visual feedback for storage, processing, and voice states

 ## Architecture